amoe/occupations-browser/doc/notes.md

 However typescript can introduce its own difficulties circles need to adjust to the base stuff properly
-The space of Neo4j is poorly theorized compared to RDBMS wrt best practices
+The space of Neo4j is poorly theorized compared to RDBMS wrt best practices For such a common feature, drag and drop is very poorly specified

 2019-01-08